 For mushroom gravy: Add 2 tablespoons butter to a saucepan and place over medium-high heat.
 Add garlic and mushrooms and sauté for about 3 minutes or until mushrooms are lightly caramelized.
 Season with salt and pepper.
 Melt remaining butter into the mixture, sprinkle with flour and stir together.
 Lower heat to medium and stir in stock.
 Continue to stir until no lumps remain and gravy has thickened enough to coat the back of a wooden spoon, about 5 minutes.
 Adjust seasonings.
 Cover and set aside.

-For eggs: In another skillet, add 2 tablespoons butter and place over medium-high heat.
+For eggs: In another skillet, add oil and place over medium-high heat.
 Once skillet is hot, add eggs and fry for 4 to 5 minutes or until whites have set and edges are crisp.
 Remove from heat.

 To assemble: Divide rice between two plates and top each with a burger patty, followed by a ladle of gravy, a fried egg, and another ladle of gravy.
 Finish each dish with a sprinkle of furikake seasoning and sliced chives.
 Serve.